dechamps/ASIO401/FAQ.md

  - **The input (record) path is AC-coupled** in the QA401 hardware itself.
    - In other words, DC offsets on the input cannot be measured using ASIO401.
      This is a hardware limitation.
+   - Note, however, that a very small amount of DC (less than -60 dBFS) will typically linger in the input signal for about 20 seconds after streaming starts if the attenuator is disengaged.
+This is a [known issue][issue17].
  - **Be careful about applying a large DC offset to the QA401 inputs, as it can damage the hardware.**
    - This is especially true if the attenuator is disengaged.
 Make sure the